hedzr/logex/README.md

 ## Updates

-We provides the ability to switch logging backends transparently now.
+We provide the ability to switch logging backends transparently now.

 A sample config file looks like:

 ```yaml
 app:

   # runmode: devel  # devel, prod